 It was an excellent reminder of why I love working for Nextdoor; it really is a great tool for families.
-I was reminded yet again today when a writer for Parenting.com wrote that “Nextdoor may be the next big thing” for parents trying to find a trusted babysitter.
+I was reminded yet again today when a writer for Parenting.com wrote that “Nextdoor may be the next big thing” for parents trying to find a trusted babysitter or nanny shares.

-Not only is Nextdoor an excellent resource for finding babysitters and posting about garage sales, but it goes beyond that.
+Not only is Nextdoor an excellent resource for finding the best contractors and posting about garage sales, it goes beyond that.
 It truly fosters community and connects neighbors.
 I have seen it in my own life and heard about it from many of our members.

-It was truly heart warming to see how Nextdoor members came together to support their neighbor in need.
+It was truly heartwarming to see how Nextdoor members came together to support a neighbor in need.
 Parents across her neighborhood sent prayers, care packages and offers of help.
 After a lengthy hospital stay, her son made a full recovery and no other teenagers became ill.